close

 • Configured as an external link, like the above example.

 • Configured as an absolute path, such as /rspress-logo.png.
-In this case, Rspress will automatically find the rspress-logo.png image in the public folder of your document root directory and display it.
+In this case, Rspress finds rspress-logo.png in the public folder of your docs root and displays it.

 • Configured as a relative path, such as ./docs/public/rspress-logo.png.
-In this case, Rspress will find the rspress-logo.png image based on the project root directory and display it.
+In this case, Rspress resolves rspress-logo.png from the project root and displays it.

 rspress.config.ts